Andorbal/andorbal.github.io/_posts/2015-06-26-aspnet-on-linux-03-project.markdown

 Npm will ask you quite a few questions.
 Some of them, like author, have obvious answers.
 However, if you don't know the answer to any of them you can just leave them blank; the questions are just used to populate the package.json file.

-We'll use Yeoman to generate the shell of the web site and a few other files that we'll need.
+Let's create a new directory for the web application and use Yeoman to create the global project shell.

 {% highlight bash %}
+$ mkdir web
+$ yo aspnet:JSON global
+{% endhighlight %}

+This creates an empty json file named global.json which defines the root of our application.
+OmniSharp looks for this file to see which projects are associated with each other.
+Populate the file with this:

+{% highlight js %}
+{
+    "projects": ["web"]
+}
+{% endhighlight %}

+We'll use Yeoman to create the shell of our application.

+{% highlight bash %}
 $ yo aspnet
 {% endhighlight %}

-Select MVC Application when it asks what kind of application you want to create.
-Enter 'web' when it asks what to name the application.
-The name can be whatever you want, but it will be easier to follow along if you stick with my names.
+Choose "Empty Application" and name the application 'web' to make it easier to follow along.
+Navigate into the newly created directory and modify the `project.json` file.
+Because we won't be supporing .NET Core yet, we can remove the `dnxcore50` entry.
+Let's use Yeoman again to create a basic gulpfile.

+{% highlight bash %}
+$ yo aspnet:Gulpfile
+{% endhighlight %}

+[Gulp](http://gulpjs.com/) is a simple but powerful task runner built in javascript.
+We're going to make use of it to pre-process SASS files, merge css and js files into single resources, and run our development server.
+We're going to install quite a few plugins that will make our lives easier.

+{% highlight bash %}
+$ npm install --save-dev gulp gulp-nodemon gulp-bower main-bower-files gulp-concat gulp-sass
+{% endhighlight %}

-Let's make sure we can run the application!
+Now let's make sure we can run the application.
 Navigate to the web directory, restore the NuGet packages, and start the server:

 {% highlight bash %}
 $ cd web